Tennis history – “Jeu de paume”, Lawn tennis

 Historians disagree about the exact origins of the game.
 Some say tennis began as far back as ancient Egypt, then spread to Greece, and Rome.
 And some say that the game has an Islamic background, where some tribes played it with bare hands.

-And that where derives the word racquet(or racket), from the Arabic word “rakhat”, which means the hand palm.
+And that where derives the word racquet(or racket), is from the Arabic word “rakhat”, which means the hand palm.
 So, it is certainly possible that the game had an Islamic background.

-Tennis history facts in the middle ages:
+Tennis history facts in the Middle Ages:

 The medieval facts show that the true origin of the sport was in the cloistered courtyards of European monasteries.

-In the 12th century, tennis was first played by the french monks at their monasteries, by hitting balls with their hands and bouncing them off the walls.
+In the 12th century, tennis was first played by the French monks at their monasteries, by hitting balls with their hands and bouncing them off the walls.

 This was before racquets were invented as it was only played with the hands.
 Back then, it was called “Jeu de Paume”, which is French for “palm game”, or “game of the palm”.